What Is A Prescription Drug Rehab?

 Secondly, your body has come to rely on the substance.
 Without it, physical processes may begin to break down.
 Detox therefore needs to be done in a considered and measured fashion.
 Professionals experienced with substance abuse will determine a program according to which you’ll detox, making sure you don’t withdraw too quickly.

-There can also be indirect effects of withdrawal that can be dangerous.
+There can also be effects of withdrawal that could be indirectly dangerous.
 For example, vomiting and diarrhea can dehydrate the individual.

 Medications